-There are many negative effects of raising minimum wage in the United States, in fact.
+There are many negative effects of raising the minimum wage in the United States, in fact.

 Does the minimum wage need to increase?
 Maybe it does.
 Does it need to more than double, jumping to $15 per hour across the country?
 Probably not – I think that it’s a bad idea.
 There are negative effects of raising the minimum wage too much and too fast.